unirakun/k-redux-factory/TYPES.md

  - [simpleObject](#simpleobject)

 # Factories
-Factories is used to create a reducer with its selectors and its actions.
+Factories are used to create a reducer with its selectors and its actions.

-There are multiple factories signatures, take you preferred between :
+There are multiple factories signatures, take you favorite between:
  - `factory(middlewares)(options)` : this is the root factory, with middlewares
  - `factory(options)` : this is the root factory, without middlewares
  - `simpleObject(middlewares)(options)` : this is a `simpleObject` factory with middlewares